malloydata/malloy/docs/_src/connection_instructions.md

 # Connecting a Database in the VSCode Extension
 _These instructions assume you have already installed the [Malloy extension](https://marketplace.visualstudio.com/items?itemName=malloydata.malloy-vscode) in VSCode._

+Currently, BigQuery, PostgreSQL _(in progress)_, and DuckDB are supported.

+## Adding the Connection in VS Code
-Currently, BigQuery, PostgreSQL _(in progress)_, and DuckDB are supported. _Note that DuckDB is natively supported, allowing you to skip these initial steps._
+_Note:  DuckDB is natively supported, allowing you to skip these initial steps._

 1. Click on the Malloy icon on the left side of VS Code.
 This opens the Malloy view - a view that allows you to view schemas as you work with Malloy models and edit database connections.